 The ASC and BCSC recognition orders for TSX Venture Exchange Inc. recognize it as an exchange and impose similar terms and conditions to those in the OSC recognition order for TSX Inc. regarding: governance structure, including the independence requirement (TSX Venture Exchange Inc.'s independent directors are the same as TSX Inc.'s independent directors), fitness of directors and officers, fees and equality of access to the trading facilities, trading system capacity and integrity, material related party agreements or transactions, and material outsourcing.
-In addition, at least 25 percent of the directors of TSX Venture Exchange Inc. must have expertise in or be associated with the Canadian public venture capital market.
-The current members of the board for this purpose are Messrs.
-Fox, Hagg, Jaako, Cedraschi, Martel, Turmel, Mulvihill and Kloet and Mss.
-Chicoyne, O'Neill and Sinclair, who together comprise approximately 79 percent of the directors.
-TSX Venture Exchange Inc. cannot, without the prior approval of the ASC and BCSC, implement any significant changes to its governance structure and the practices of its board of directors.
+In addition, at least 25% of the directors of TSX Venture Exchange Inc. must have expertise in or be associated with the Canadian public venture capital market.
+The current members of the Board of Directors of TSX Venture Exchange Inc. for this purpose are Messrs.
+Fox, Hagg, Jaako, Cedraschi, Martel, Mulvihill and Kloet and Mss.
+Chicoyne, O'Neill and Sinclair, who together comprise approximately 83% of the directors.
+TSX Venture Exchange Inc. cannot, without the prior approval of the ASC and BCSC, implement any significant changes to its governance structure and the practices of its Board of Directors.